House of Buggin'

 House of Buggin' was a Latino-themed sketch comedy television show which aired as a mid-season replacement from January to April 1995, starring John Leguizamo and Luis Guzmán.
 It was aired on the FOX Network, but removed from broadcasting schedules before the completion of the first season.
 According to Leguizamo's autobiography, the show was a replacement for In Living Color, using the same format, and was itself replaced by Mad TV.

-Broadcast History/Ratings
+Broadcast history and ratings

 The series primarily aired on Sundays on Fox.